 When the sun of adversity is shining hot on you turning the warmth of life into scorching heat, you find unbearable, you may consider moving to a cold place.
 When life looks listless like the naked trees of departing autumn, you just need to be a little patient.
 Spend your waiting period looking at pictures of the spring or move to that part of the world where fall it is not.

 Change is constant; it comes in small, immeasurable units just like even the heaviest downpour is materialized by tiny drops of water.
 That may not be the desired change, however.
 To seek the change you want, you have to make decisions accordingly.
 In fact, you have to become the change yourself.
 A radical decision means a leaping change and a more conservative one brings about safer change.

 Or, the other option is to simply turn inward and know that experience of all external phenomena is merely a short-lived experience of the body.
 The eternal bliss, percolating drip by drip, within you, is now looking like an ocean.

 You are safe, happy, and blissful inside — completely protected from all heat and cold.
-While you can see the beautiful colors of fall, it always springs inside with countless varieties of beautiful flowers dancing to their perfect glory on the mellifluous notes of the gale of bliss (Anahata nada); just the right temperature.
+While you can see the beautiful colors of fall, it is always spring inside with countless varieties of beautiful flowers dancing of their perfect glory to the mellifluous notes of the gale of bliss (Anahata nada); just the right temperature.
 No muggy weather inside; no bitter cold — only indescribable beauty.

 Go on, have a vacation!
 Take a trip to the quiet seaside of bliss within you.
 I can help you with the one-way directions.
 For, I am confident, you will not feel the need or the urge to return once there.